 - Audience Participation Song: Has been known to get the audience at his concerts to dance the hokey-pokey (which he sings in Yiddish).

-- Disappeared Dad: Lost his father at an early age, which gave his role in The Princess Bride a Reality Subtext for him.
+- Disappeared Dad: Lost his father to cancer at an early age, which gave his role in The Princess Bride a Reality Subtext for him.

 - Gender-Blender Name: "Mandy" in this case is short for Mandel, not Amanda.

 - He Who Fights Monsters: When asked why he left Criminal Minds at the beginning of the third season, Patinkin said that the longer he was on the show, the more and more cynical and depressed its subject made him, and he felt he had to get the hell out before it wrecked him.

 - Nice to the Waiter: Patinkin is one of the very few celebrities who maintain a Facebook page who don't then immediately hire a service to run interference with the fans.
 If you manage to friend Mandy Patinkin on facebook (something absolutely not guaranteed just because you sent a friend request... he apparently only "friends" people he finds interesting at first glance, and stays friends only with those people capable of holding interesting conversations), you're dealing with him one-on-one because he doesn't believe in playing his fans for suckers.

 - In addition, he tends to treat his Facebook friends as true, honest friends he just hasn't met face-to-face with yet.
 He trades recipes with them, asks after their kids, and occasionally invites them to events he's going to be at, and has been known to show up at their events he gets invited to as well.

 - Phrase Catcher: He gets people quoting The Princess Bride at him a lot.
 Reportedly, he doesn't mind; it's still one of his favorite roles.
 "Hello!, My Name Is Inigo Montoya.
 You Killed My Father.
 Prepare to Die."